Cybersecurity is important, without a doubt.

 There is good news, though: Getting started doesn’t have to be complicated.

-There are all kinds of small ways a business may keep security top-of-mind without completely disrupting the usual routine.
+There are all kinds of ways a business may keep security top-of-mind without completely disrupting the usual routine.
 For instance, locking the door behind you when you leave home or locking your car after parking likely feels like muscle memory at this point, doesn’t it?

 Oftentimes, those simple, affordable new habits help build a powerful line of defense for protecting what matters most.